rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 AND SECONDARY DECLENSION.

 Temporalis
-The TEMPORALIS case in Erzya can be represented by the allomorphs %ńe, %ne => %Ne in the indefinite declension only, a limitation noted by Gabelentz (1839: 247).
+The TEMPORALIS case in Erzya can be represented by the allomorphs -ńe, -ne => -Ne in the indefinite declension only, a limitation noted by Gabelentz (1839: 247).
 Table 4.17